monkdbofficial/monkdb-mcp/README.md

 # MonkDB MCP Server

-An **MCP (Modular Command Protocol)** server for interacting with MonkDB, enabling Claude to execute database-related tools such as querying, table inspection, and server health checks.
+An **MCP (Modular Command Protocol)** server for interacting with MonkDB, enabling Claude like LLMs to execute database-related tools such as querying, table inspection, and server health checks.

 ## Features